vcheeze/Decoding-Nature/README.md

 enough to the center of the rectangles.

 ### Assignment 4 - Maze
+For this assignment, I designed a maze whose obstacles are actually particle systems.
+The reason for doing so is that these particles will only show one the mover moves close enough to them.
+This means that the mover will have limited visibility as it moves through the maze.

+Using the UP and DOWN arrow keys, you can increase or decrease the visibility respectively.

+The goal of the game is simple: get to the other side, where there will be a thin strip of area that has a different color.
+As you succeed each time, the game will become increasingly hard.

+Good luck!

 ### Assignment 5 (Midterm) - Solar System
 Notes: